rapierorg/telegram-bot-swift/README.md

 ## Examples

-There are two example projects available:
+There are 3 example projects available:

 * `Examples/hello-bot` - a trivial bot which responds to `/greet` command and greets users who join the chat.

 * `Examples/word-reverse-bot` - demonstrates how to handle start and stop requests, keep session state and parse command arguments.
 Behaves differently in private and group chats.
 Uses a router and a controller.

+* `Examples/shopster-bot` - maintains a shopping list using sqlite3 database.
+Allows creating shared shopping lists in group chats.
+[GRDB library](https://github.com/groue/GRDB.swift) is used for working with database.

-Details are available on Wiki: [Building and running the example projects](https://github.com/zmeyc/telegram-bot-swift/wiki)
+Details on compiling and running the bots are available on Wiki: [Building and running the example projects](https://github.com/zmeyc/telegram-bot-swift/wiki).

 ## Documentation